karanpande/Click-rate-prediction/README.md

 # Click-rate-prediction

-created a click-through rate (CTR) prediction pipeline.
-You will work with the Criteo Labs dataset that was used for a recent Kaggle competition.
+Created a click-through rate (CTR) prediction pipeline.
+We will work with the Criteo Labs dataset that was used for a recent Kaggle competition.

 # Model